Vyral/base-template/_posts/2021-02-15-focus-your-home-search-on-the-4-ls.md

 {% include youtube.html %}

-<p style="text-align: center;"><em>Here’s the criteria you should focus on when starting your home search.</em></p>
+<p style="text-align: center;"><em>Here are the criteria you should focus on when starting your home search.</em></p>

 Today I want to talk to you about your criteria as a homebuyer and the importance of zoning in on what’s important to you.
 Especially in a low inventory market like this, buyers have to be clear on what’s most important to them in a home. **With limited inventory, you need to be able to prioritize and compromise. &nbsp;**

-Each buyer’s answer is different, but what everyone should want in a home comes down the the things you can’t change: **The 4 L’s**
+Each buyer’s answer is different, but what everyone should want in a home comes down the things you can’t change: **the 4 L’s.**

 **1\.
 Location.** It’s the most important thing because you can’t pick up a house and move it.